How can PPE prevent the spread of coronavirus at work? Mike Sopp summarises Government guidance on when and where PPE should be used.

 PPE for first-aid trained persons

-Health and Safety Executive guidance states that where a first-aid trained person is providing CPR, they should wear, if available:
+Health and Safety Executive guidance states that despite the removal of restrictions where a first-aid trained person is providing CPR, they should wear, if available:

 a fluid-repellent surgical mask

 apron or other suitable covering.